dimagi/commcare-hq/docs/pillows.rst

 1. Look for what pillows are behind.
 This can be found in the change feed dashboard or the hq admin system info page.
-2. Ensure you have enough resources on the pillow server to scale the pillows This can be found through datadog.
+2. Ensure you have enough resources on the pillow server to scale the pillows.
+   This can be found through datadog.
 3. Decide what topics need to have added partitions in kafka.
 There is no way to scale a couch pillow horizontally.
-You can also not remove partitions so you should attempt scaling in small increments.
-Also attempt to make sure pillows are able to split partitions easily.
-It's easiest to use powers of 2
+Removing partitions isn't straightforward, so you should attempt scaling in small increments.
+Also make sure pillows are able to split partitions easily by using powers of 2.
 4. Run `./manage.py add_kafka_partition <topic> <number partitions to have>`
 5. In the commcare-cloud repo environments/<env>/app-processes.yml file change num_processes to the pillows you want to scale.